The gap phenomenon in parabolic geometries: Introduction

-For complex \ss Lie algebras, we draw our Dynkin diagrams with open white circles.
+Dynkin diagrams are drawn with open white circles.
 This is the same notation as the Satake diagram for the corresponding split real form, and serves to emphasize that all our results are the same in both settings.
-We use the ``minus lowest weight'' Dynkin diagram convention (see Section \ref{S:Kostant}) when referring to irreducible $\fg_0$-modules.
+We use the ``minus lowest weight'' Dynkin diagram convention (see \S \ref{S:rep-th}) when referring to irreducible $\fg_0$-modules.
 If $\fg$ is simple, we use $\lambda_\fg$ to denote its highest weight (root).\\

 {\bf Acknowledgements}: We are grateful for many helpful discussions with Boris Doubrov, Mike Eastwood, Katharina Neusser, Katja Sagerschnig, and Travis Willse.
 Much progress on this paper was made during the conference ``The Interaction of Geometry and Representation Theory: Exploring New Frontiers'' devoted to Mike Eastwood's 60th birthday, and held in Vienna in September 2012 at the Erwin Schr\"odinger Institute.
-Boris Doubrov gave some key insights during this conference which led to the proof of Lemma \ref{L:Tanaka-lw}.
+Boris Doubrov gave some key insights during this conference which led to the proof of Proposition \ref{P:Tanaka-lw}.

 The representation theory software {\tt LiE}, as well as Ian Anderson's {\tt DifferentialGeometry} package in {\tt Maple} were invaluable tools for facilitating the analysis in this paper.